nabchar/Cahootz/README.md

 Cahootz's UI and single-page architecture were built with React.js and Ruby on Rails.
 Messaging data is stored in a Postgres database, while AWS hosts all user images.

-In addition, the app also utilizes the following:
+In addition, the app also utilizes the following technologies:
 - Redux
 - BCrypt
 - Pusher